FCOO/fcoo-grunt-plugin/README.md

 	//In a js-file
 	var version = "{APPLICATION_VERSION}",
 	    applicationId = "{APPLICATION_ID}",
-	    applicationName = "{APPLICATION_NAME}",
 	    myOptions = "{APPLICATION_MYOPTION}";

 	//After >grunt build
 	var version = "1.2.3",
 	    applicationId = "248",
-	    applicationName = "The name of the application", myOptions = "true";
+	    myOptions = "true";

 NOTE that all embedded options will be as strings.